Ian Hanomansing: Early life

-Hanomansing was born in Port of Spain, Trinidad and Tobago and grew up in Sackville, New Brunswick with parents Eunice and Harvey, along with his sister Ria.
-He got his first job coming out of high school in 1979 at a radio station in Amherst, Nova Scotia.
+Hanomansing was born in Port of Spain, Trinidad and Tobago to Indian parents.
+He grew up in Sackville, New Brunswick with parents Eunice and Harvey, along with his sister Ria.
+Hanomansing got his first job coming out of high school in 1979 at a radio station in Amherst, Nova Scotia.
 He attended Mount Allison University for his undergraduate education and graduated in 1983 with a degree in political science and sociology.
-He studied law at Dalhousie Law School and graduated in 1986.
+Hanomansing studied law at Dalhousie Law School and graduated in 1986.

 Broadcasting career

-His broadcast media career began at CKDH in Amherst, Nova Scotia in the summer after his graduation, followed by work at CKCW in Moncton, New Brunswick and at CHNS in nearby Halifax, Nova Scotia.
-In 1986 he joined the Canadian Broadcasting Corporation.
+Hanomansing's broadcast media career began at CKDH in Amherst, Nova Scotia in the summer after his graduation, followed by work at CKCW in Moncton, New Brunswick and at CHNS in nearby Halifax, Nova Scotia.
+In 1986, he joined the Canadian Broadcasting Corporation.
 He worked for CBC bureaus in the Maritimes and Toronto, Ontario before moving to Vancouver, where he was a network reporter and hosted the now-defunct programs Pacific Rim Report, Foreign Assignment, and Times 7 (a joint venture with The New York Times) and also hosted a summer series on CBC Radio One, Feeling the Heat.

 From 2000 to 2007, he was the anchor of the national segment of the defunct newscast Canada Now; following that program's cancellation, he was the co-anchor of CBC News: Vancouver, CBUT's supper hour newscast, from 2007 to 2010.
-He returned to his former role as network reporter for The National in 2010 and from 2012 to 2017 he hosted CBC News Now with Ian Hanomansing, which was broadcast live from CBC Vancouver on weeknights.
+He returned to his former role as network reporter for The National in 2010; and from 2012 to 2017, Hanomansing hosted CBC News Now with Ian Hanomansing, which was broadcast live from CBC Vancouver on weeknights.
 On August 1, 2017, he was named as one of four new co-hosts of The National, CBC's flagship news broadcast alongside Adrienne Arsenault, Rosemary Barton and Andrew Chang.
 In 2020, he was named the Friday and Sunday anchor of the programme.

 Hanomansing has developed and hosted a series of innovative live news specials including "Downtown Drugs", in November 1998, from Vancouver's Downtown Eastside during a public health emergency declared after a high number of fatal overdoses.
 In March 2005, "Crime on the Streets" was broadcast, in part, from Stoney Mountain Institution in Manitoba.
 It is believed to be the only live national news special from a Canadian federal penal institution.
 It won a national Justicia Award for Excellence in Legal Reporting, as well as a Jack Webster Award.

-In 2006 Hanomansing also designed Big League Manager, an NHL-licensed board game.
+In 2006, Hanomansing also designed Big League Manager, an NHL-licensed board game.
 His game was voted a "Best Bet" by the Canadian Toy Testing Council.